-The following guide will walk you through downloading, installing and using the official nRF Sniffer application fro Nordic Semiconductors.
+The following guide will walk you through downloading, installing and using the official nRF Sniffer application for Nordic Semiconductors.

 The Bluefruit LE Sniffer comes pre-flashed with the special sniffer firmware image, but you'll need to go to Nordic's website and download the nRF-Sniffer package to capture the data on Windows and push it out into Wireshark for packet by packet analysis.

-Go to the nRF Sniffer product page and click the 'downloads' tab, then download the latest version of the utility, as shown below, and unzip it:
+Go to the nRF Sniffer product page downloads tab, then download the latest V1 version of the utility, and unzip it.